Ideas to design, plan and build a Sensory garden for home and school

 We experience more sensations than the five senses.
 Gravity, temperature, space and enclosure are some of them.
 I have tried to list some ideas that highlight the many different sensory experiences you may want plan in when designing, planning, building and creating a Sensory garden .

 With a few design changes, a sensory garden can also be a good place for people with Alzheimer's and other dementia.

-Plants and materials for designing and building a sensory garden
+Plants and materials to design and build a sensory garden.

 Looking and seeing òó